11 Things to Know Before

-Thinking of volunteering your time and love to help out at a local Rescue or Shelter in your area?
+Thinking of volunteering at a Rescue or Shelter near you, giving of your time and love to help out at a local Rescue or Shelter in your area?

 We have compiled a few things to think about before commit to Volunteering at your local Rescue or Shelter.